Timothy-Cao/Timothy-Cao.github.io/pages/music.markdown

 ## <span style="color: #89CFF0;">8 bit nostalgia</span>

 This 2023 piece is written for solo piano but recorded as a synthesizer.
-I try to sound nostalgic and feature a guilty crown easter egg.

 <html>
 <body>